 ORR's leadership team of executive directors is responsible for delivering the board's objectives and business plan, in line with our statutory duties; and for making our people motivated and equipped to deliver first rate safety and economic regulation, which drive better outcomes for consumers and the public.

-Joanna was appointed interim chief executive on 16 January 2016.
+Joanna was appointed chief executive in February 2017.
 The Secretary of State for Transport appointed her to the ORR board from March 2014.

 The chief executive is responsible for:

 - the delivery by the Office of the strategy set by the ORR Board;

 - carrying out effectively the duties assigned to ORR under statute;

 - ensuring the Office operates efficiently, with integrity and probity;